Technical communication: UX design in technical communications

 User experience (UX) design has become more prominent in technical and professional communication (TPC) as companies look to develop content for a wide range of audiences and experiences.

 The User Experience Professionals Association defines user experience, or UX, as "Every aspect of the user's interaction with a product, service, or company that make up the user's perception of the whole."
 Therefore, "user experience design as a discipline is concerned with all the elements that together make up that interface, including layout, visual design, text, brand, sound, and interaction."

 It is now an expectation that technical communication skills should be coupled with UX design.
 As Verhulsdonck, Howard, and Tham state "...it is not enough to write good content.
 According to industry expectations, next to writing good content, it is now also crucial to design good experiences around that content."
 Technical communicators must now consider different platforms such as social media and apps, as well as different channels like web and mobile.

 As Redish explains, TPC no longer writes content but "writes around the interface" itself as the user experience surrounding content is developed.
 This includes usable content customized to specific user needs, that addresses user emotions, feelings, and thoughts across different channels in a UX ecology.

 Lauer and Brumberger further assert, "…UX is a natural extension of the work that technical communicators already do, especially in the modern technological context of responsive design, in which content is deployed across a wide range of interfaces and environments."

+Recent posthuman and assemblage based theories extend this perspective by emphasizing that technical communication emerges from interconnected networks of users, objects, technologies, and environments, positioning communication as a dynamic assemblage rather than a purely human centered act.